Swipe left for slideshow. Article continues below.

 We all want the finer things in life.
 Love, comfort and safety are at the top of everyone's list.

-For a lot of people who live in the fine state of Alaska, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Wrangell.
+For a lot of people who live in the fine state of Alaska, safety isn't a problem, but we don't all get to live in the safest cities -- unless of course you live in Cordova.

 The purpose of this post is to determine where the safest cities to live are in the Last Frontier.
 Those places where crime is usually something you hear about on Facebook, but not from your local paper.